Anglo-Persian capture of Hormuz: Anglo-Persian alliance

-The city and fortress of Hormuz, 17th century engraving.
+The city and fortress of Hormuz, 17th-century engraving.

 The English component consisted of a force supplied by the East India Company consisting of five warships and four pinnaces.
 The Persians had recently gone to war with the Portuguese, and a Persian army was besieging the Portuguese fort on Kishm, but English assistance was required to capture Hormuz.
 Shah Abbas I wished to obtain English support against the Portuguese, and the commander Imam Quli Khan, son of Allahverdi Khan, negotiated with the English to obtain their support, promising the English that they would grant them access to the Persian silk trade.
 An agreement was signed, providing for the sharing of spoils and customs dues at Hormuz, the repatriations of prisoners according to their faith, and the payment by the Persians of half of the supply costs for the fleet.

 Operations

+The Persians under Imam Quli Khan besieging the Portuguese in the fort at Hormuz.
+Jarūnnāmah by Qadrī.
+Isfahan, dated 1697.

 The English fleet first went to Qeshm, some 24 km away, to bombard a Portuguese position there.
 The Portuguese present quickly surrendered, and the English casualties were few, but included the famous explorer William Baffin.

 The Anglo-Persian fleet then sailed to Hormuz and the Persians disembarked to capture the town.
 The English bombarded the castle and sank the Portuguese fleet present.
-After some resistance, the Portuguese surrendered Ormuz on 4 May 1622.
+After some resistance, the Portuguese garrison mutinied on 22 April 1622 and the fortress surrendered and was occupied the following day.
 The Portuguese were forced to retreat to another base at Muscat.

 Although Portugal and Spain were in a dynastic union from 1580 to 1640, England and Portugal were not at war, and the Duke of Buckingham threatened to sue the company for the capture, but renounced his claim when he received the sum of 10,000 pounds, supposedly 10% of the proceedings of the capture of Hormuz.
 King James I also received the same sum from the company when he complained as such: "Did I deliver you from the complaint of the Spaniards, and do you return me nothing".

-William Baffin died of wounds in the operations leading to the capture of Hormuz.

 The capture of Hormuz gave the opportunity for the company to develop trade with Persia, attempting to trade English cloth and other commodities for silk, which did not become very profitable due to the lack of Persian interest and small quantity of English goods.
 The English soldier and merchant Robert Shirley also took an interest in developing the Anglo-Persian trade.